sshekhar758/sshekhar758/README.md

 - 👋 Hi, I’m @sshekhar758
+- The skills which I'm good at is HTML,CSS,JAVA SCRIPT and React
-- 👀 I’m interested in ui/ux design
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Adobe Ai,xd,ps along with figma and Artificial intelligence
+- 🌱 I’m currently learning Mongo DB
-- 💞️ I’m looking to collaborate on design projects
+- 💞️ I’m looking to collaborate on Web design projects
 - 📫 How to reach me sshekhar758@gmail.com

 <!---